montefra/montefra.github.io/_posts/2017-11-16-testing-mysql.markdown

     assert obs_num == 43
 ```

-Having a test function I tried to run ``pytest``.
-It took me a few trials to
+With a test function ready, I was ready to run ``pytest``.
+Of course I had to
-figure out that I needed to install a couple of packages () and then I hit a
+install a couple of MySQL administration packages to be able to start the
-wall: the plugin [doesn't support MySQL
+database server.
+Then I hit a wall: the plugin [doesn't support MySQL
 v5.7](https://github.com/ClearcodeHQ/pytest-mysql/pull/) <sup
+id="a1">[1](#f1)</sup> and my desktop computer has exactly that version.
+On an
-id="a1">[1](#f1)</sup>.
-On an other computer I have MariaDB v10.2.10 instead:
-although this is a drop-in replacement for MySQL, it seems that the admin
+other computer I have [MariaDB]() v10.2.10, a drop-in replacement for MySQL.
+I
-interface is different enough not to work with ``pytest-mysql``.
+soon abandoned hope: MariaDB and MySQL administration interfaces are likely
+subtly different and ``pytest-mysql`` cannot properly set user names when
+creating a new database.

+During my searches I stumbled across
-I also found [my_virtualenv](https://github.com/evgeni/my_virtualenv), a nice
+[my_virtualenv](https://github.com/evgeni/my_virtualenv), a nice bash script
-bash script that sets up up a sort of virtual environment with a temporary MySQL
+that sets up a sort of virtual environment with a temporary MySQL server.
+It
-server: it did work very well on my system with MariaDB, but failed on MySQL for
+did work very well on my system with MariaDB, but failed on MySQL because I have
-the reason described above.
+v5.7.

 ## The docker way

-So I needed to find a way to run a MySQL server that would work on every system,
+So I needed to find a way to run a MySQL server that would work at least of my
-independently of the MySQL/MariaDB version, or even without them: this seemed
+systems, independently of the MySQL/MariaDB version, or even without them.
+Then
-the perfect job for [Docker](https://docker.com).

-Before starting, I searched for more information.
-I discovered the
+I realised that I already had the answer: [Docker](https://docker.com).

+I found the
 [``pytest-docker``](https://github.com/AndreLouisCaron/pytest-docker) plugin and
-found examples on how to use [mysql docker
+some examples on how to use [mysql docker
 containers](https://severalnines.com/blog/mysql-docker-containers-understanding-basics)
 and [docker
 compose](https://github.com/bossbossk20/docker-compose-mysql/blob/master/docker-compose.yml).

-After some exploratory work, I managed to get a working version of the test
-fixtures and functions.
-My tests looked more or less like this:
+So I sat down and started to explore how to create docker containers, connect to
+the MySQL servers running in them and create tables and add data.
+Once I felt
+confident, I wrote the test fixtures and functions that I needed.
+They looked
+roughly like the following code:

 ```python
 import yaml